Blog

 Log-transformationsReduces skewness effects when using Pearson’s correlation.Difficult to apply consistently across variables; selective transformation is challenging.

-You can use FineBI from FanRuan-en to make this process easier.
+You can use FineBI from FanRuan to make this process easier.
 FineBI lets you create scatterplots with a drag-and-drop interface.
 You can connect to many data sources and visualize your data in real time.
 The software helps you spot no correlation quickly.
 You can apply filters, check for outliers, and use built-in statistical tools.
 FineBI supports self-service analytics, so you do not need advanced technical skills.
 You can share your findings with your team and make better decisions.

 How to create a no correlation scatter plot